rpcpool/yellowstone-grpc/yellowstone-grpc-client-nodejs/README.md

 These changes are internal to the SDK and do not have any breaking changes for client code.
 If you face any issues, please open an issue

-The `@grpc/grpc-js` lib is still being used for types management.
-This is will be removed in the future release without any braking API changes

 The [napi-rs](https://github.com/napi-rs/napi-rs) based implementation is inspired from the implemenation of the [LaserStream SDK](https://github.com/helius-labs/laserstream-sdk)